PhotonVision/photonvision-docs/source/docs/contributing/photonvision/build-instructions.rst

      - aimandrange:simulateNative
      - getinrange:simulateNative

 To run them, use the commands listed below.
-Photonlib must first be published to your local maven repository, then the copyPhotonlib task will copy the generated vendordep json file into each example.
+PhotonLib must first be published to your local maven repository, then the copyPhotonlib task will copy the generated vendordep json file into each example.
 After that, the simulateJava/simulateNative task can be used like a normal robot project.
 Robot simulation with attached debugger is technically possible by using simulateExternalJava and modifying the launch script it exports, though unsupported.

 .. code-block::